eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

  - Connected lighting with GUI.
  - Created a custom GUI.

-Okey, we are now ready to dive into material models for real!
+OK, we are now ready to dive into material models for real!

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step100`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step100)